CirclesUBI/circles-helm/charts/pathfinder-rpc-server/README.md

 #### Notes
-Since the installation of pathfinder and updater are in the same container, this charts needs to explicitely set the ports for both in the service so these can be located by other services such as the pathfinder-proxy on the network.
+Since the installation of pathfinder and updater are in the same container, this charts needs to explicitely set the ports for both in the service so these can be located by other services on the network, such as the pathfinder-proxy.

 For an in detail explanation of the every component and variable please refer to the repos above.